 Over the years I discovered the medium I prefer to work in, the simple pencil.
-I like the control I have over a portrait (I am a “slight” control freak) and the amount of detail I can achieve.
-In the same vein, my love of animals makes them my natural subject matter; another very important part of my art is animal welfare, having lived in countries where animal welfare is severely lacking, I am very passionate about promoting responsibility and compassion to animals.
+I like the control I have over a portrait and the amount of detail I can achieve; I am a “slight” control freak.
+In the same vein, my love of animals makes them my natural subject matter.
+Another very important part of my art is animal welfare, having lived in countries where animal welfare is severely lacking, I am very passionate about promoting responsibility and compassion to animals.

-So in short, the dance shoes have almost been hung up and the art side is being embraced.
+So in short, the dance teacher shoes have been hung up and the art side is being embraced.
 As long as life is creative!

 My babies – rescued when they were 2 days old from a storm drain in the Philippines.